 The verification of claims meeting will be prearranged at a mutually convenient time and the judges have a proforma from which they work.
 In many cases the verification may take place as a phone interview or meeting – the verification does not need to necessarily take place at the business.

-Judges will ask to see the following:
+Judges will ask to sight the following:

-- Customer Service Policies
+- Customer Service and Human Resources Policies

 - OH&S policies and Risk Management Policies

 - Marketing and Business Plans

 The absence of these documents will be reflected in the comments recorded by the judge.